App Store & Google Play Screenshots Generator

 - No repeated layouts in sequence: adjacent slides should not feel templated

-- Decorative elements support the story: they should add energy without covering the app UI
+- Decorative elements support the story: add energy without covering app UI

-- Visual rhythm exists: include at least one contrast slide when the set is long enough
+- Visual rhythm exists: at least one contrast slide when the set is long enough

 Export Quality

-- No clipped text or assets after scaling to the selected export size
+- No clipped text or assets after scaling to export size

-- Screenshots are correctly aligned inside the phone or iPad frame
+- Screenshots correctly aligned inside every device frame

 - Filenames sort correctly with zero-padded numeric prefixes